-Albuquerque, New Mexico November 13, 2017
+Albuquerque, New Mexico November 28, 2018

 Workforce Connection of Central New Mexico (WCCNM) management's discussion and analysis provides an overview of the WCCNM's mission and function, recent program opportunities, and a brief discussion of the basic financial statements and the significant differences in information they provide.
 As presented throughout the financial statements, there are references to both PY and FY.
 The references to PY mean the Program Year, which is the State fiscal year with a June 30th year-end.
 The references to FY indicate the Federal year from October through June 30th.
+Program Year (PY) 2017 is Fiscal Year 2018, July 1, 2017 through June 30, 2018.